hbellows/bike-share/README.md

  https://github.com/rails/jquery-rails

 Testing:
-Run `rspec` for the test suite
+ - Run `rspec` for the test suite
-SimpleCov data
+ - SimpleCov data

-Initial Setup
+Initial Setup:
-Clone this repository git clone https://github.com/mikecm1141/bike-share Bundle install/update
+ - Clone this repository git clone https://github.com/mikecm1141/bike-share
+ - Bundle install/update
-Rake DB Drop Create Migrate Seed
+ - Rake DB Drop Create Migrate Seed

-Database Initialization
+Database Initialization:
-CSV files load random samples of data, with a cutoff at 5,000 lines to keep the app heroku deployable.
+ - CSV files load random samples of data, with a cutoff at 5,000 lines to keep the app heroku deployable.
-Default accounts for admin and user (like a demo) Default admin account appears in the seed file, and will seed to the database:
+ - Default accounts for admin and user (like a demo)
+ - Default admin account appears in the seed file, and will seed to the database:
 ```ruby
 # Create default admin
 User.create!(